BS 7671:2018+A4:2026

 When should I use an FI code instead of a classification code?

-How long does a landlord have to fix C1, C2, and FI observations?
+How long does a landlord have to fix C1, C2 and FI observations?

-How do I code the absence of an AFDD or 30 mA RCD on lighting circuits under A4:2026?
+How do I code a missing AFDD or a lighting circuit with no RCD under A4:2026?

 Can I change an observation code after the EICR has been issued?